 Studies have found that even a single poor night's sleep can slow your metabolism and at the same time, increase your appetite,2 thus having a two-fold effect.
 When your metabolism is impaired, your body doesn’t effectively process the energy from food, and that’s compounded by the fact that your increased appetite encourages you to overeat.
 The end result is a good likelihood of gaining weight.

 A study by researchers at Otago University a few years ago concluded that lack of sleep is the main cause of obesity in children.3 It's not hard to imagine this having a flow on effect into adulthood, which means it's time we all started getting adequate sleep each night to avoid these risks.

 Establishing good sleeping and eating habits and staying in shape can be a difficult and daunting task, so here are some pointers:

 So, how do you get the right amount of high quality sleep each night to prevent unhealthy weight gain?
 Well, you can start by downloading our free eBook, 8 Ways To Sleep Better Tonight, which explains the 8 best ways to improve your sleep in order to keep your energy levels high and your metabolism strong every day.

 If your sleep refuses to improve, you may have a sleep disorder such as sleep apnea.
 Being overweight is a risk factor for sleep apnea and it can cause poor quality sleep which may create a vicious cycle, by further increasing your weight.

-You can do a simple online sleep assessment to discover if you’re at risk.
+You can do a simple free sleep assessment to discover if you’re at risk.

 ResMed is a global leader in sleep technology that has its origins right here in Australia.
 Our goal is to provide people with the means to awaken their best and enjoy healthier lives by promoting good sleep habits and creating awareness for sleep disorders such as sleep apnea.